robiiiiiiiiiiiin/My-portfolio/README.md

 Use `npm run preview` to run a live-server auto-refreshing on every save

 Use `npm run build` to build your app for production

+Use `npm run translate` to translate the pages and put them into the appropriates folders